Urban and Social Outreach

 - Haskell art instructor Katrina Olson provides Emma…

 The Jeremiah Development is a joint church neighborhood outreach that works on housing rehabilitation, neighborhood organizing and infrastructure development and maintains the Jeremiah Community Garden.

 If you would like to serve in this outreach, please contact Sue Kanthak [email protected]

-The Jeremiah Development established a community garden in 2010 at the corner of North Court Street and Park Avenue.
+The Jeremiah Development established a community garden in 2010 across the street from the church at the corner of North Court Street and Park Avenue.
 Each summer, the plot is used to teach members of the community how to garden successfully, offers fresh produce to residents and neighborhood visitors and provides food pantries with fresh fruits and vegetables.